factorhouse/kpow/quick-start/kubernetes/helm/README.md

-# kPow Helm // Kubernetes
+# Run kPow in Kubernetes with Helm

 Helm configuration to  get you running with kPow for Apache Kafka in a Kubernetes in *five minutes or less*.